The Berlin’s Champs-Elysées: the long boulevard “Unter den Linden” which echoes over four centuries of history.

 Hitler and his followers believed that trees placed on the avenue narrowed the roadway which instead, according to their plans, was to host parades and torchlight processions of the regime.
 Simply said: the age-old linden trees were cut down.
 The war made all worse.
 Many of the magnificent buildings on the street were damaged by bombs, others went totally destroyed; Unter den Linden was reduced to a pile of rubble.

 After the war, since the 60s, began the construction works but, while in the west it was decided to build new palaces, the DDR opted for the reconstruction and renovation of existing buildings.
-The socialist state wanted the boulevard preserved the elegant nineteenth-century appearance, which made it necessary to plant new linden trees (the ones you see today) but this was not enough to make the Unter den Linden the fascinating site of yore.
+The socialist state wanted the boulevard to preserve the elegant nineteenth-century appearance, which made it necessary to plant new linden trees (the ones you see today) but this was not enough to make the Unter den Linden the fascinating site of yore.

 With reunification, the reconstruction of the avenue was completed.
 Swept away the old regime, the famous street of the city is back again to shine.
 Crowded with tourists and locals, with Cafes, bars, kiosks, Unter den Linden today is the street, where old and new meet to give new atmospheres with ancient scent.